 - Preheat oven to 425 F. Toss zucchini in 2 tbsp of olive oil and roast for about 40 minutes or until lightly golden brown.
 Remove from oven and allow to cool slightly.

 - Meanwhile, in the bowl of a food processor add in the remaining ingredients except for the olive oil.
 Pulse a few times or until finely ground.
-Add in the roasted zucchini and pulse until throughly combined.
+Add in the roasted zucchini and pulse until thoroughly combined.
 Stop processor and scrap down the sides of the bowl.

 - With processor running, add in the olive oil slowly.
 Stopping every few seconds to scrape down the sides of the bowl, taste for seasoning and watch for desired consistency.